syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 </details>

-You can now use this resource to make a request for an Elastic Cloud Resource:
+You can now make a request for an Elastic Cloud Resource:

 ```bash
 kubectl --context $PLATFORM apply --filename resource-request.yaml
 ```

 You should get the following output:

 ```shell-session
 elastic-cloud.workshop.kratix.io/example created
 ```

-Just as Promises are Kubernetes resources, so are the Resources that are requested of a Promise.
-You can list all the elastic cloud Resources using the following command:
+For this particular Promise, the resources it creates are also Kubernetes Resources.
+So just as you did for Promises, you can list all the elastic cloud Resources using the following command:

 ```bash
 kubectl --context $PLATFORM get elastic-cloud
 ```

 The above command will give an output similar to:

 ```shell-session
 NAME      STATUS
 example   Pending